clojurecup2014/replme/README.md

 # REPLME
 [REPLME](http://replme.clojurecup.com) is a project aimed at making it easy to try out Clojure software by providing a containerized environment to download libraries and run them.

+If you think this is rad it'd be sweet if you [voted for us](https://clojurecup.com/#/apps/replme).

 ## TryIt